ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 ## Hours of support

 Our hours of providing support are 10am - 5pm.
-During this time we will work on support requests from teams and make sure someone is available to answer questions in #ask-cloud-platform.
+During this time we will work on support requests from teams and make sure someone is available to answer questions in [`#ask-cloud-platform`](https://mojdt.slack.com/messages/C57UPMZLY/).

-Outside of these hours we will respond to high priority incidents as per our [on call](#our-on-call-process) process.
+Outside of these hours we will respond to [high priority](#prioritising-incidents) incidents as per our [on call](#our-on-call-process) process.

 ## Working hours